Extend Microsoft 365 Copilot with Copilot agents

 Skip over the conversational interface at any time, by choosing Skip to configure.

 The agent is now created.
-You can interact with the copilot in the test canvas, or add more capabilities and knowledge to it.
-So far, the copilot has no added knowledge sources.
+You can interact with the Copilot agent in the test canvas, or add more capabilities and knowledge to it.
+So far, the agent has no added knowledge sources.
 The only information the agent has is the data provided to it in the instructions.
-The agent doesn't have access to enterprise knowledge or any other actions at this time, so any responses are provided from the LLM's own knowledge.
+The agent doesn't have access to enterprise knowledge or any other actions at this time, so any responses are provided from the generative AI's own knowledge.

-When you first create an agent, it starts out with only the base LLM knowledge.
+When you first create an agent, it starts out with only the base generative AI knowledge.
 The agent is unaware of any other data sources.
-To give it more knowledge, select + Add knowledge overview page of the agent or the Knowledge view selected from the top of the page.
+To give it more knowledge, add knowledge on the Overview page for your agent, or on the Knowledge page.

 There are three primary types of knowledge that can be added to an agent: